 The real gods of Greece and the real gods of Rome, at least the ones they thought were real, could be distinguished from mortal men by the fact that they were immortal.
 They didn’t die.
 They had absolutely nothing in common with the sign of shame which was the cross.
 It was called in ancient times, by the way, the infamous stake, it was called the barren wood, it was called the criminal wood, it was called maximum malacrux, the terrible cross or the most maximum wicked cross.
 To imagine that a god could be bound in such ignominious fashion and executed in such shame was unthinkable.

-And yet, everywhere Paul went, every preaching mission he ever took, he preached Christ crucified and everybody from Jerusalem west knew that Paul preached Christ crucified.
+And yet, everywhere Paul went, every preaching mission he ever took, he preached Christ crucified.
+And everybody from Jerusalem west knew that Paul preached Christ crucified.
+For educated people, it was absolutely preposterous that this could be the God of the universe.
+And yet that’s what Paul preached.
+The message of the crucified Christ is the message of Christianity.
+Listen to me.

-And you take the offense out of it if you want, but people aren't going to get saved by a Gospel that is less than offensive.
-It has to offend their sin.
-It has to offend their self-righteousness.
-It has to offend their human wisdom.
-And though mocked by man, it is the profound work of God.
-A number of years ago in some archeological digs on the Palatine hill in Rome, some archeologist came across an interesting etching in some stone.
-Quite a fascinating picture.
+A number of years ago in some archeological digs on the Palatine hill in Rome, some archeologist came across an interesting etching in some stone, quite a fascinating picture.
 As they cleaned it off and looked at it, they discovered this.
-It pictured a slave, and the slave was kneeing.
-And the slave was kneeling down and looking up at a cross.
+It pictured a slave and the slave was kneeling.
+The slave was kneeling down and looking up at a cross.
 And on that cross, crucified, was a jackass.
 A donkey.
-And the caption underneath the etching said, and it even gave the slave’s name – Alexamenos worships his god.
+And the caption underneath the etching said – and it even gave the slave’s name – Alexamenos worships his god.
 That’s what they thought of the crucified Christ.
-A jackass.
-Stupidity.
-Foolishness.
-Alex Amenas worships his God.
+A jackass, stupidity, foolishness.
+Alexamenos worships his God.
 A donkey on a cross.
 A mockery of the cross.

-We thank you that the symbol of Christianity is not a cradle, it’s a cross, because it was on that cross that Jesus bore our sins in His own body.
+We thank you that the symbol of Christianity is not a cradle, it’s a cross.
+Because it was on that cross that Jesus bore our sins in His own body.
 It was on that cross that He was our substitute, bearing the fullness of the wrath that you poured out against Him.
 It’s on that cross that He purchased our redemption, and we thank you.
 This Christmas Day, Lord, we thank you for the gift of your Son, a Child to be crucified.
 And may we this day see that shadow of the cross even looming over the manger, and may the Christ of Christmas truly be to us our crucified Lord.
 May we experience the power of God that comes to those who believe in His death and resurrection.
 We pray in His dear name.
 Amen.

 This article is also available and sold as a booklet.